ccoutant/dwarf-locations/005-locations-on-stack.md

 > The result of a DWARF expression is the value or location on the top
 > of the stack after evaluating the operations.
 >
-> Values on the stack are typed, and can represent a value of any
+> Values on the stack are typed, and can represent a value
-> supported base type of the target machine, or of the generic type,
+> of any supported base type of the target machine, or of
-> which is an integral type that has the size of an address on the
+> the generic type, which is an integral type that has the
+> size of an address in the default address space on the
 > target machine, and unspecified signedness.
+>
+> An implicit conversion between a memory location and a value
+> may happen during the execution of any operation or when
+> evaluation of the expression is completed.
+If a location is
+> expected, but the result is a value, the value is implicitly
+> treated as a memory address in the default address space,
+> and converted to a memory location.
+If a value is expected,
+> and the result is an addressable memory location (i.e., if
+> the offset is a multiple of the byte or word size) in the
+> default address space, the address is implicitly converted
+> to a value of the generic type.

 ### Section 3.1 DWARF Expression Evaluation Context [was 2.5.1]